-Kentucky Office of Vocational Rehabilitation knows that you have many other concerns when you consider going to work such as health care, childcare, and accessibility.
-We are knowledgeable about community resources and can assist you with these concerns.
+Kentucky Office of Vocational Rehabilitation knows that individuals have many other concerns when considering going to work such as health care, childcare, and accessibility.
+We are knowledgeable about community resources and can assist individuals with these concerns.

-Unlike other Employment Networks, Kentucky Office of Vocational Rehabilitation works with you regardless of whether you want to work full time or part time.
-We help you find work whether you want to supplement your check or eventually discontinue Social Security benefits entirely.
-We urge you to take advantage of benefits counseling so that you understand exactly what will happen to your monthly check and medical insurance when you go to work.
+Unlike other Employment Networks, Kentucky Office of Vocational Rehabilitation works with individuals with disabilities regardless of whether an individual wants to work full time or part time.
+OVR helps individuals find work whether the individual wants to supplement the individual's check or eventually discontinue Social Security benefits entirely.
+OVR urges an individual to take advantage of benefits counseling so the individual understands exactly what will happen to the individual's monthly check and medical insurance when the individual goes to work.

 Kentucky Office of Vocational Rehabilitation's vocational rehabilitation counselors are educated professionals.
-We help you examine the labor market and choose a job that will maximize your strengths.
+Counselors help individuals examine the labor market and choose a job that will maximize an individual's strengths.